 In the case of Ohio, federal and state FMLA laws are exactly the same.
 Ohio does not require additional leave time, more lenient eligibility, or paid time off.
 The state only utilizes federal FMLA requirements.

 Ohio has no state-specific family and medical leave law that expands upon or supplements the federal FMLA.
-Instead, employers and employees in Ohio must follow the federal guidelines established by the FMLA.
+Instead, employers and employees in Ohio must follow the federal guidelines established by the Family and Medical Leave Act.

 Ohio does have provisions and policies that interact with FMLA, such as workers’ compensation laws and disability leave policies.

-To qualify for FMLA leave in Ohio under federal law, an employee must:
+To qualify for leave under FMLA in Ohio under federal law, an employee must:

 - Work for a covered employer (public agencies, schools, and private employers with 50 or more employees within a 75-mile radius)